MileHacker Logo

 • Weekend Getaway (2-3 Days): Day 1: Jian City exploration (Bailuzhou Academy, Jian Museum, Gan River).
 Day 2: Jinggangshan immersion (Museum, Ciping, Huangyangjie).
 Day 3: Qingyuan Mountain & Departure (Jingju Temple, hike).

-• One-Week Comprehensive Experience: Days 1-3: Jian and Jinggangshan (more hiking, overnight in Jinggangshan).
-Days 4-5: Nanchang (Tengwang Pavilion, Shengjin Tower, Star of Nanchang Ferris Wheel).
+• One-Week Comprehensive Experience: Days 1-3: Jian and Jinggangshan (more hiking, stay the night in Jinggangshan).
+Day FOUR-5: Nanchang (Tengwang Pavilion, Shengjin Tower, Star of Nanchang Ferris Wheel).
 Days 6-7: Nature or Culture Excursion from Nanchang (Lushan National Park or Wuyuan).
 Depart Nanchang.

 Interest-Based Routes